 1. A cookieless future does not signify the end of advertising as we know it.

-While Google still has a few more years to go until its 2024 deadline, companies like Apple and Mozilla have already deprecated third-party cookies in their respective browsers.
-And while these changes are prompting healthcare marketers to take a closer look at their digital advertising strategies, it’s important for us to acknowledge what will remain the same.
+Chrome has 47% of browser market share in the U.S. Once Google deprecates third-party cookies, they will be missing from the vast majority of Internet browsing.
+While these changes are prompting healthcare marketers to take a closer look at their digital advertising strategies, it’s important for us to acknowledge what will remain the same.

 For example, addressable advertising is still possible with or without third-party cookies.
-You can still plan and activate HCP and patient campaigns using your own first-party data, and publishers can still identify returning users with their third-party cookies.
+You can still plan and activate healthcare provider (HCP) and patient campaigns using your own first-party data, and publishers can still identify returning users with their third-party cookies.
 Additionally, connected TV (CTV) is one of the more recent channels to emerge as a cookieless advertising solution.

 2. Expect changes around publishers, inventory, and campaign performance.